andraugust/andraugust.github.io/quantum-3.md

 __The Gaussian Wavepacket.__  The _Gaussian wavepacket_ is a common wavefunction used to model unbound free particles.
 The wavefunction has Gaussian shape so its density is Normal $$\psi^*\psi \sim N$$.
 This makes it ideal for modeling localized particles.

-It may seem that Gaussian wavepackets aren't physical because unbound wavefunctions don't normalize, and that's true—if an unbound free particle has a single definite energy then the wavefunction doesn't normalize.
-However, linear combinations of wavefunctions weighted properly over many different energies _can_ normalize, and this is the way that unbound free particles are constructed mathematically.
+It may seem like Gaussian wavepackets aren't physical because unbound wavefunctions don't normalize, and that's true—if an unbound free particle has a single definite energy then the wavefunction doesn't normalize.
+However, linear combinations of wavefunctions weighted properly over many different energies _can_ normalize, and this is how unbound free particles are constructed mathematically.

 How does this work?
 Consider the general solution of the SE derived earlier for discrete vectors:
 $$